 In short, we received a bundle of stress and nervousness before getting our originally ordered bundle of joy.
 From a madly in love couple, we became 100% parents—dedicated, worried, and anxious.

+Are you feeling disconnected from husband during pregnancy?
 While it doesn’t sound wrong to be 100% dedicated parents (and there’s nothing wrong in being worried about a high-risk pregnancy either), if you’re not thoughtful about your approach, pregnancy can become one of the reasons couples drift apart during pregnancy.

 1. Lack of energy